 - d.
 If the value is not defined all encryption types are allowed.
 If it is defined, make sure it contains at least the methods: RC4_HMAC, AES128, AES256 and Future Encryption Types. - 8.
-Install the Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy files for JDK8: - a.
-Download the archive from the Oracle Website - b.
-Create a backup of the security policy files in the Java 8 JRE locations (jre/lib/security, and jdk/jre/lib/security) - c.
-Extract the archive into your Java 8 JRE locations (jre/lib/security, and jdk/jre/lib/security) replacing the files in those directories. - Copy the previously created keytab file for the SPN to a location of your choosing.
-Recommended would be <CATALINA_HOME>/conf/ - 10.
+Copy the previously created keytab file for the SPN to a location of your choosing.
+Recommended would be <CATALINA_HOME>/conf/ - 9.
 Create a krb5.ini file in <CATALINA_HOME>/conf/.
 The contents of the file should look like: